In memory and honor of Artist Diana Zelnick

 Referencing the Greek philosopher, Diana shared, "Aristotle said art is the making of something beautiful.
 Couldn't that be continued today?
 I want to bring something that beautiful to people of today in a relaxed environment."
 Her neighbor and Community Access Art Collective colleague, artist Jack Horowitz admired Diana and her work, "It's not just beautiful, it's passionate."
 "Stunning," artist Lillian Harrison added.

 If forced to choose between living without visual art or music, Diana picked music, classical music, which was an appreciation deeply rooted in her family.
-Her addition to the Art Collective Spotify playlist was "I don't care, anything Bach," followed by a pause, and then the request for piano, over the stringed instruments.
+Her addition to the studio playlist was Bach, "I don't care, anything Bach," followed by a pause, and then the request for piano, over the stringed instruments.
 Her second choice was Mozart.
-One of her morning rituals was listening to 105.9 FM WQXR Classical Morning Bach at 7:30 AM, which she shared as a way to stay connected during the pandemic, sometimes making an early phone call to the Art Collective studio to ask, "Are you listening?"
-We are listening and we miss her already.
+One of her morning rituals was listening to 105.9 FM WQXR Classical Morning Bach at 7:30 AM, which she shared as a way to stay connected during the pandemic, sometimes making an early phone call to the art collective studio to ask, "Are you listening?"
+We are listening and we miss our friend dearly.

-Please continue to enjoy her artwork and share the legacy of our loving, beautiful friend.
+Please continue to enjoy the work of our friend, artist Diana Zelnick.